-Research aimed at improving treatments and prevention can be complex and new research showing promising results can generate inflated claims and unrealistic hopes.
+Research aimed at improving treatments and prevention can be complex, and new research showing promising results can generate inflated claims and unrealistic hopes.
 The media plays a key role in cutting through the hype and translating the complexities, ensuring that news about important research reaches and is understood by those who would most benefit.

 The Health Research Training Workshop will bring together medical writers, journalists, medical experts, and groundbreaking researchers to help them communicate more clearly with each other, and enable writers to communicate with their audiences.
+You’ll learn from the best, including researchers from Harvard, University of Pennsylvania, and UCSF; medical experts such as Dr. Steven Nissen, Chair of Cardiovascular Medicine at the Cleveland Clinic; and past and present well-respected journalists from NYT, WSJ, Bloomberg, CNN, NPR, JAMA, and USA Today.

 - You will learn about new research on which prevention strategies and treatments are most effective for improving patients’ health.